 Punitive damages are not a form of compensatory damages.
 Rather than being awarded to replace a loss suffered by the accident victim, punitive damages are used as a means of punishing the liable party.
 These damages are only assessed in extreme cases where the at-fault party was criminally negligent or acted with the wilful intent of inflicting harm.

 TBI Attorneys Work on a Contingency Fee Basis

 Rather than charging upfront fees and high hourly rates, TBI lawyers in Las Vegas work on a contingency fee basis.
 That means your lawyer will collect a single fee at the conclusion of your case.
 This fee will be assessed as a fixed percentage of the money you receive from the liable party.
 That means if you don’t collect compensation, your lawyer doesn’t get paid.

 Where Can I Find a Good TBI Lawyer in Las Vegas?

-At Pacific West Injury, we understand just how devasting a TBI can be on you and your family.
+At Pacific West Injury Law, we understand just how devasting a TBI can be on you and your family.
 If you feel that you deserve compensation for your injury, please do not hesitate to contact us today.
-We have a team of experienced lawyers that are ready to help you 27/7.
+We have a team of experienced Las Vegas traumatic brain injury lawyers ready to help you 24/7.